-Completion of the Upward Mobility Nursing Program does NOT guarantee that a graduate may take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
+Completion of the RN Transition Program does NOT guarantee that a graduate may take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).

-The Board of Nurse Examiners has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in Texas.
+The Texas Board of Nursing has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in Texas.
 The board provides each individual with an opportunity to petition the board for a Declaratory Order as to their eligibility in accordance with Article 301.257 of the Nursing Practice Act.

-If you answer yes to any of the following questions, please submit a request for a Declaratory Order Petition to the Board of Nurse Examiners for Texas.
+If you answer yes to any of the following questions, please submit a request for a Declaratory Order Petition to the Texas Board of Nursing.
 Processing your petition may take six to 12 months, or longer, after you provide all required documentation, depending on your circumstance.
-Failure to request a Declaratory Order for the offenses listed below prior to submitting your application may delay your acceptance into the Upward Mobility Nursing Program.
+Failure to request a Declaratory Order for the offenses listed below prior to submitting your application may delay your acceptance into the RN Transition Program.

 - For any criminal offense, including those pending appeal, have you: